stevencombs/retrocombs.github.io/_drafts/2012-03-01-1-evernote-task-management-setup.md

 comments: yes
 ---

-In a [previous post](http://www.stevencombs.com/evernote/2015/01/24/my-evernote-task-management-journey.html), I discussed my path toward an Evernote task management system.
-At the completion of that post, I mentioned that I would share my system.
-This post presents that system.
-I recommend you read the previous post as it will explain the history, theory and use case of my system.

 You can replicate the majority of my system using the free version of Evernote so there's no reason to not give this a shot if you are struggling to get organized.
 Below you will find step by step instructions to recreate my Evernote task management system.

 # Setup